-In densely populated countries such as the Netherlands hundreds of kilometres of traffic gridlock, air pollution, traffic accidents and delayed public transportation are all part of the daily fare.
+In densely populated countries such as the Netherlands hundreds of kilometres of traffic gridlock, air pollution, traffic accidents and delayed public transport are all part of the daily fare.
 The MSc track Transport & Planning trains people to play a central role in resolving such problems.
-T&P engineers, for example, work on clever ideas to manage traffic flows and prevent congestion, they develop public transport systems or develop infrastructural plans.
+Transport & Planning engineers, for example, work on clever ideas to manage traffic flows and prevent congestion, they develop public transport systems and design methods to assure reliable operations, or they model and assess transport networks to improve the reliability and efficiency of transport networks.
 A characteristic of the topics on which they work is that these are often in the news and are high on the political agenda.

 The programme offers a challenging combination of professional practice and state-of-the-art research.
 Amongst other things you learn:

-- How to design both individual components and complete networks for road and rail infrastructures
+- How to model and analyse travel demand for road and railway networks

-The master track Transport & Planning of the MSc Civil Engineering focuses on infrastructure, passenger transportation, and road and railway traffic.
-Key characteristic is the quantitative approach: we model the transport system in order to assess its performance and its effects.
-These models are used to develop new and innovative measures in the field of transportation.
+The master track Transport & Planning of the MSc Civil Engineering focuses on transport and infrastructure networks, passenger transport, and road and railway traffic systems.
+Key characteristic is the quantitative approach: we model the transport and traffic systems in order to assess their performance and their effects.
+These models are used to develop new and innovative measures in the field of transport and traffic.

-The curriculum of the MSc track Transport & Planning consists of three parts:
+The current curriculum of the MSc track Transport & Planning consists of three parts:

 - Electives (20 etcs) which you choose from MSc-courses offered by Transport & Planning and any other MSc-courses.
 Other options are an internship (CIE4040-9, 10 ects, experience how it is to work in practice), an interdisciplinary project (CIE4061-09, 10 ects), and an individual research or design assignment (CIE5050-09, 10 ects).